Executive Psychologist, Confidante, & Strategic Advisor

 Executive Summary

-1. Who: Smart High Achievers (High Achiever Personality).
-Most clients are senior executives, entrepreneurs, or business owners.
+1. Who: High Achievers (High Achiever Personality).
+Most clients are founders, senior executives, entrepreneurs, or business owners.

-3. How: Straightforward, down-to-earth, mutual respect, mutual ideation, mutual trust.
+3. How: Straightforward, down-to-earth; mutual respect, mutual ideation, and mutual trust.
 Hopefully fun too.

 4. You’ll hate it if: Horrible fit if you want fast, simplistic answers; great fit if you think independently and play the long game.

-6. The consultation form for the Strategy & Fit Call allows us to assess fit, answer questions, and respect your time.
+6. The brief application for the Strategy & Fit Call allows us to assess fit, answer questions, and respect your time.

 Integrated Excellence